bravo1goingdark/ucfp/README.md

 # Universal Content Fingerprinting (UCFP)

-Universal Content Fingerprinting is a Rust workspace for building deterministic fingerprints of text and binary payloads.
-It gives you the ingest validation, canonical text processing, and perceptual similarity layers needed to prepare data for large-scale indexing or deduplication systems.
+UCFP (Universal Content Fingerprint) is an open-source framework for generating unique, reproducible, and meaning-aware fingerprints across text, audio, image, video, and document payloads.
+It unifies exact hashing, perceptual similarity, and semantic embeddings into one coherent pipeline,so developers can identify, compare, and link content deterministically and perceptually.
+Built in Rust for speed and reliability, UCFP powers use cases such as deduplication, plagiarism detection, data cleaning, content provenance, and multimodal search.

 ## Why UCFP?